 What is Tradition?

 What is tradition?
 Is it different for you than it is for me?
 In order to be a “tradition” does more than one person have to believe it’s a tradition?
 Or can it just be something I hold sacred?
 A secret I keep that eventually becomes an inside joke between myself and that version of myself I wish I could record for the world to see?
 Like coming up with the best vows ever for Jonathan’s and my non-existent wedding.
 A set of vows that are hilarious and condescending at the same time.
-Or if I’m the only one that does it, is it more a ritual and less of a tradition?
+Or if I’m the only one that does it, is it more ritual than tradition?
 Is fantasizing about winning the lottery a tradition?

 Merriam-Webster says it’s ‘a way of thinking, behaving, or doing something that has been used by the people in a particular group, family, society, etc. for a long time.’
 If that were true, then I guess my personal tradition of imagining all the traveling I’d do, amazing homes I’d buy and non-profits I’d start if I won the Powerball really is a tradition because everyone does it.
 Right?